Lightning-AI/pytorch-lightning/docs/source/lr_finder.rst

 `Adam` that are self-adjusting the learning rate can benefit from more optimal choices.

-To reduce the amount of guesswork conserning choosing a good initial learning rate, a learning rate finder can be used.
+To reduce the amount of guesswork concerning choosing a good initial learning rate, a learning rate finder can be used.
 As described in this (paper)[https://arxiv.org/abs/1506.01186], a lr finder does a small run where the lr is increased after each processed batch and the corresponding loss is logged.
 The result of this is therefore a `lr` vs. `loss` plot that can be used as guidence for choosing a optimal initial lr.

-Using Lightnings build in LR finder
+Using Lightnings build-in LR finder
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A typical use of the build in lr finder would look something like this.
-It is not recommended to pick the lr with the lowest loss, but instead choosing a point point corresponds to
+A typical use of the build-in lr finder would look something like this.
+It is not recommended to pick the lr with the lowest loss, but instead choosing a point corresponding to the steepest decrease in loss.

 .. code-block:: python